 Based on operator policy, the 5G system shall be able to provide means to allow an authorized third-party to monitor the resource utilisation of the network service that is associated with the third-party.

 NOTE 1: Resource utilization in the preceding requirement refers to measurements relevant to the UE’s performance such as the data throughput provided to the UE.

-Based on operator policy, the 5G system shall be able to provide an indication about a planned change of bitrate, latency, or reliability for a QoS flow to an authorized 3rd party so that the 3rd party AI/ML application is able to adjust the application layer behaviour if time allows.
-The indication shall provide the anticipated time and location of the change, as well as the target QoS parameters.